saltukalakus/idiomatic-rust-snippets/src/algorithms/graph/a-star.md

-### A* Pathfinding Algorithm (WIP)
+### A* Pathfinding Algorithm

 The A* (A-star) algorithm is a popular pathfinding and graph traversal algorithm.
 It is widely used in various applications, such as in games for NPC movement, in robotics for navigation, and in geographic information systems for route planning.

-### How A* Algorithm Works

-A* algorithm combines the strengths of Dijkstra's Algorithm and Greedy Best-First-Search.
-It uses a heuristic to guide its search and find the shortest path efficiently.
+A* combines the strengths of Dijkstra's Algorithm and Greedy Best-First-Search by using a heuristic to guide its search efficiently.

-The algorithm maintains two lists:
+A* algorithm maintains two lists:
-- **Open List**: Nodes that need to be evaluated.
+- **Open List**: Nodes that need to be evaluated (implemented as a priority queue).
 - **Closed List**: Nodes that have already been evaluated.

 The algorithm follows these steps: